bashojs/basho/README.md

 Bashō lets you to write complex shell tasks using plain JavaScript.
 It mixes well with shell commands and scripts; so you can choose the best tool for the job.

 Install basho first.
+Bashō requires node 14 or above.

 ```bash
 npm install -g basho
 ```

-If you have npm > 5.2.0, you can use the npx command to try basho without installing.
+You can use the npx command to try basho without installing.

 ```bash
 # For example, Prints 100